webpro/DOMtastic/README.md

 Find the output in the `dist/` folder.

-### Going all the way
+### Build a custom API for your application

 You can also build a custom API from the ground up.
-By default, DOMtastic [does it](https://github.com/webpro/DOMtastic/blob/master/src/api.js) for you, but you can also do it yourself in a highly custom approach.
+By default, DOMtastic [does it](https://github.com/webpro/DOMtastic/blob/master/src/api.js) for you, but you can easily do it yourself in a highly custom approach.
 Grab the `$` function from the `selector`, and extend the `$.fn` object with methods from specific modules:

 ```javascript
 var selector = require('domtastic/commonjs/selector'),